oracle-livelabs/multicloud/helidon-oci-devops/create-application/create-application.md

 4. Copy *oci-mp* and paste it in the Description box and click *Generate Token*.
     ![token description](images/token-description.png)

-5. Select *Copy* under Generated Token and paste it into the text file.
-We cannot copy it later.
-Then click *Close*.
+5. Select **Copy** under Generated Token and paste/save it into a text file using an editor of your choice.
+Remember that the token cannot be retrieved later so it is important to keep a copy of this now.
+Once done, click **Close**.
     ![copy token](images/copy-token.png)